Memories in song with Amanda Martinez

 Image courtesy of Amanda Martinez

-In 1952, Arturo and Gustavo Martinez became the first two people to make the 5600 km bicycle trip from Pachuca, Mexico to Toronto.
-Over 70 years later, the critically acclaimed musician and daughter of Gustavo, Amanda Martinez, celebrated her father’s monumental journey with the release of her fifth studio album – Recuerdo.
+In 1956, Arturo and Gustavo Martinez became the first two people to make the 5600 km bicycle trip from Pachuca, Mexico to Toronto.
+Almost 70 years later, the critically acclaimed musician and daughter of Gustavo, Amanda Martinez, celebrated her father’s monumental journey with the release of her fifth studio album – Recuerdo.
 Citing her father as the person who inspired her to become a musician, Martinez recorded the album in tribute to his life, releasing it in 2024, one year after his passing.
-On Friday, May 2, Martinez will perform live at the AGO to mark the opening of a new exhibition that shares the name of her beloved album – Recuerdo: Latin American Photography at the AGO.
+On Friday, May 2, Martinez will perform live at the AGO to mark the opening of a new exhibition that shares the name of her beloved album, Recuerdo: Latin American Photography at the AGO.

 Highlighting new acquisitions and unseen works from the AGO’s Photography Collection, this exhibition takes visitors on a journey from Mexico to Argentina, from the 1920s to today.
 “Recuerdo,” which in Spanish can mean both “memory” and “I remember,” – reflects the exhibition’s display of collective and personal stories, while exploring what it means to consider art of and from Latin America.
-Juxtaposing photographs from press collections as well as works by artists once known and noted photographers, including Manuel Alvarez Bravo and Tina Modotti, this exhibition is curated by Marina Dumont-Gauthier, Curatorial Assistant at the AGO.
+Juxtaposing photographs from press collections as well as works by artists once known and noted photographers, including Manuel Álvarez Bravo and Tina Modotti, this exhibition is curated by Marina Dumont-Gauthier, Curatorial Assistant at the AGO.

-Before her May 2 performance in the AGO’s Walker Court, Foyer spoke to Martinez about her father’s epic journey, what visitors should expect from her performance, and her thoughts about the album that shares its name with an AGO exhibition.
+Before her May 2 performance in the AGO’s Walker Court, Foyer spoke to Martinez about her father’s epic journey, what visitors should expect from her performance, and her thoughts about her album that shares its name with an AGO exhibition.

 Foyer: Your father bicycled from Mexico to Toronto in 1956.
 Can you tell us the backstory of this journey?